Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface/index.md

 Now that the hardware is configured, the AMDC firmware must be configured.

-## Include AMDS code and Configure AMDC GPIO Port
+## Include AMDS Code and Configure AMDC GPIO Port

 By default, the AMDS drivers are not compiled into the C-code.